NEONScience/NEON-Data-Skills/tutorials/Other/GEE/01_intro_aop_gee_lessons/1a_intro_aop_gee_assets.md

 After completing this activity, you will be able to:
  * Write basic JavaScript code in the Google Earth Engine (GEE) code editor
  * Discover which NEON AOP datasets are available in GEE
- * Explore the NEON AOP GEE Asset descriptions and contents
+ * Explore the NEON AOP GEE assets

 You will gain familiarity with:
  * The GEE Code Editor